Godfreys: History

-Company overview
+Closure

-Godfreys consists of a combination of approximately 200 company and franchise stores in Australia and New Zealand.
-Together with their retail stores, Godfreys operates multiple service and repair centres across the two countries.
+On 30 January 2024 Godfreys was placed into voluntary administration, appointing PwC as administrators after being "hit by conditions beyond our control, including the weakness in discretionary spending by consumers, which has had an ongoing and significant impact on sales".
+Before being placed into voluntary administration, Godfreys consisted of a combination of 141 company and franchise stores in Australia and New Zealand.
+Together with their retail stores, Godfreys also operates multiple service and repair centres across the two countries.

+After slimming down the chain in an attempt to resurrect it for sale, Godfreys Group announced on 20 March 2024 that it will commence "a progressive wind-down of operations" in Australia and New Zealand after administrators were unable to find a new buyer.
+In a statement, administrators said that "after conducting a comprehensive process to identify a purchaser for the business" there were "no viable offers to take the business forward".
+Stores were progressively closed until 31 May, and franchised stores were able to operate until 31 March.

+Surviving franchised stores began changing their name soon after.
+Some stores in SA, WA, VIC, NSW and QLD reopened under the new name of “About Clean”.

+Relaunch

+In June 2024, the brands and assets of Godfreys were acquired by Future Innovation Holdings.
+Godfreys was relaunched in January 2025 as an online and wholesale business.

 Brands

-Godfreys currently holds the licence to distribute Hoover-branded vacuum cleaners in Australia and New Zealand.
+Godfreys held the licence to distribute Hoover-branded vacuum cleaners in Australia and New Zealand.
 In addition to the Hoover brand, Godfreys also owns the exclusive distribution rights to Wertheim, Vorwerk floorcare range, Pullman, and Sauber cleaning products.

-Godfreys also supplies Nilfisk, Vax, Miele, Electrolux, Bissell, Black & Decker, Numatic and more cleaning machines for the domestic and commercial cleaning market.
+Godfreys also supplied Nilfisk, Vax, Miele, Electrolux, Bissell, Black & Decker, Numatic and more cleaning machines for the domestic and commercial cleaning market.

-Financing partnerships

-Godfreys provides customers, both online and in store, with alternative payment options from Humm (since April 2019), Afterpay and Openpay to bring more affordability to customers in the floorcare market.

 Advertising

-Godfreys has obtained brand awareness in Australia and New Zealand through many years of similar television advertisements featuring John Hardy.
+Godfreys obtained greater brand awareness in Australia and New Zealand during the 1990s through many years of similar television advertisements featuring then-chief executive John Hardy, one which famously saw Hardy demonstrate the suction power of a vacuum by picking up a bowling ball.